kexiZeroing/kexiZeroing.github.io/src/posts/whisper-api-turn-audio-into-text.md

 description: ""
 added: "June 13 2023"
 tags: [code]
+updatedDate: "June 16 2023"
 ---

 OpenAI Whisper is a transformer-based automatic speech recognition system with open source code.
 [Whisper](https://github.com/openai/whisper) is free to use, and the model is downloaded to your machine on the first run.
+You can try [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and follow this post [AI auto-subtitling](https://www.spapas.net/2023/05/22/ai-auto-subtitling/).
 However, you also have an option of using the commercial API from OpenAI.
 Check the official guide at https://platform.openai.com/docs/guides/speech-to-text

 ```python